-Lesbian, gay, and bisexual (LGB) youth are nearly one and a half to three times more likely to have reported suicidal ideation and nearly one and a half to seven times more likely to have reported attempting suicide than non-LGB youth.7 Some groups of LGB youth are at particular risk: those who are homeless, have run away from home, are living in foster care, and/or are involved in the juvenile justice system.8 Many surveys show high rates of suicidal behavior in the transgender population.9
+Youth who are not heterosexual and/or express their gender in diverse ways are nearly one and a half to three times more likely to have reported suicidal ideation and nearly one and a half to seven times more likely to have reported attempting suicide than heterosexual and cisgender youth.8 Rates of “suicidal ideation, suicide plans, attempts, and attempts requiring medical treatment were highest among sexual minority youth, those who identified as LGB, and youth who reported having had sexual contact with the same or with both sexes during 2019.”
+9 Some groups of LGB youth are at particular risk: those who experience homelessness or have run away from home, are living in foster care, and/or are involved in the juvenile justice system.10

 National Suicide Prevention Lifeline: 800-273-TALK (8255)

 The National Suicide Prevention Lifeline is a 24-hour, toll-free, confidential suicide prevention hotline available to anyone in suicidal crisis or emotional distress.
-When you call 1-800-273-TALK (8255), you are connected to the nearest crisis center in a national network of more than 150 that provide crisis counseling and mental health referrals day and night.
+When someone calls 1-800-273-TALK (8255), they are connected to the nearest crisis center in a national network of more than 150 that provide crisis counseling and mental health referrals day and night.
 The Lifeline also provides informational materials, such as brochures, wallet cards, posters, and booklets.
 Prestamos servicios en español (1-888-628-9454).
 Translators speaking approximately 150 languages are available.

 2012 National Strategy for Suicide Prevention: Goals and Objectives for Action (PDF, 184 pages)

-The National Strategy is a call to action from the U.S. Surgeon General and the National Action Alliance for Suicide Prevention to guide suicide prevention in the United States.
+This resource is a call to action to guide suicide prevention in the United States.
 The National Strategy includes 13 goals and 60 objectives that reflect advances in suicide prevention knowledge, research, and practice, as well as broader changes in society and health care delivery.
 It also includes an appendix with information on groups with increased risk.

 Juvenile Suicide in Confinement: A National Survey (PDF, 68 pages)

-This report from the U.S. Office of Juvenile Justice and Delinquency Prevention (OJJDP) presents findings from the first national survey of juvenile suicides in confinement and offers recommendations for preventing suicide in juvenile facilities.
+This report presents findings from the first national survey of juvenile suicides in confinement and offers recommendations for preventing suicide in juvenile facilities.